 By Andy For our 17th stop we were invited to the small towns of Foremost and Bow Island in the Forty Mile Region.
 This stop was brought together by Terri-Lynn and Corinna from FCSS who had been following our Canadian tour and asked us to bring our Pop-Up Adventure...

-By Andy Crawling down back roads looking out for house numbers and community centres has become somewhat the norm for us, especially now as we start the descent towards the end of our grand Canadian tour after 7 weeks on the road.
-Today we were heading for the Play...
+Crawling down back roads, we search for house numbers and community centres.
+This became our norm, especially as we descend towards the end of our grand Canadian tour, spanning 7 weeks on the road.
+We headed for the Play Symposium courtesy of Calgary Child’s Play....

 By Morgan Play has a way of bringing great people together.
 On 2nd September we welcomed Ricky to the tour and yellow car.
 He’s been a member of our Board since 2013, and was curious to see what we were up to in Canada firsthand.
 On his third day, we participated in...